agrc/gis.utah.gov/_posts/2018-08-31-utah-ng911-gis-roadmap-v1.md

 1. Provisioning data for NG911 Core Services (ECRF/LVF) is an ongoing process [(section 1 of ref 5)](#further-reading).
 1. We should all be [working together](#graphic), toward the same end goal of public safety.

-Be proactive and get involved now.
-Contact Greg Bunce at AGRC for more information.
+{% capture contact %}{% include contact.html text="Be proactive and get involved now.
+For more information contact " subject=page.title contact=site.data.contacts.roads %}{% endcapture %}
+{{ contact | strip_newlines }}

 ## Recommended Reading and References
 {: #further-reading .text-left}
-The [<abbr title="Utah Communications Authority 911 Division">UCA 911 Division</abbr>](http://uca911.org/911-division) and [NENA](https://www.nena.org/) are two valuable sources for further reading on NG911.
+The [<abbr title="Utah Communications Authority">UCA</abbr> 911 Division](http://uca911.org/911-division) and [<abbr title="National Emergency Number Association">NENA</abbr>](https://www.nena.org/) are two valuable sources for further reading on NG911.
 Below are a few recommended starting points for learning more about NG911 and how it affects us as GIS professionals.
 (These sources are in no specific order; the numbering is related to the references previously listed throughout this article.)
 1. [UCA: Phase II of UCA's Strategic Plan](http://uca911.org/911-division/911-division-documents)
 1. [911 Terminology Master Glossary](https://www.nena.org/page/Glossary)
 1. [NENA: NG911 GIS Data Model (NENA-STA-006.1-2018)](https://www.nena.org/page/NG911GISDataModel)